melanieleon31/Final-Project/README.md

 # Final-Project

+5/5: 8:26
+Created while loop so code the game can loop is user wants to play again

 5/5/2025 7:54
-Created handleAnd function, trying to also create more of main body code
+Created handleAnd function, trying to also create more of main body code.

 5/1/2025 10:43 PM almost got the print hand function working, but the spacing is wrong.
 Updated in construction code file